About GLOBALG.A.P.

 Participating in the peer review

-process of GLOBALG.A.P. benchmarking activities concerning schemes operating in the NTWG host country
+of GLOBALG.A.P. benchmarking activities concerning schemes operating in the NTWG host country

 Contact 3, Contact, address, network